 On January 31, 2019, the Company completed the sale of the Rolling Meadow Dairy brand and business to Organic Meadow Limited Partnership.
-In addition to the initial sale, the Company is entitled to royalty payments from the sale of Rolling Meadow Dairy products for four years that is subject to a minimum royalty amount of \$110 per year and not to exceed \$1,800 over the four-year term for a non-exclusive license to use the Company's barcode prefix.
+In addition to the initial sale proceeds, the Company is entitled to royalty payments from the sale of Rolling Meadow Dairy products for a term of four years.
+The royalty relates to a non-exclusive license to use the Company's barcode prefix and is subject to a minimum royalty amount of \$110 per year and should not exceed \$1,800 over the four-year term.
 Royalties are calculated at 3% of sales up to \$5,000 and 8% of sales exceeding \$5,000.
-During the three and six-month periods ended September 30, 2022 the Company earned royalties of \$38 and \$77 respectively (2021 - \$44 and \$86) that are recorded as other income.
+During the three and nine-month periods ended December 31, 2022 the Company earned royalties of \$109 and \$186 respectively (2021 - \$44 and \$130) that are recorded as other income.

-For the three and six-month periods ended September 30, 2022 and 2021 (unaudited and expressed in thousands of Canadian dollars, except per share amounts and number of shares)
+For the three and nine-month periods ended December 31, 2022 and 2021 (unaudited and expressed in thousands of Canadian dollars, except per share amounts and number of shares)